 Why do I need a deposit in the first place?

-Good questions!
-As late as 2009 St George was one a several mid-size banks offering a 100% first home loan.
-But how things have changed.
+Good question!
+As late as 2009, St George was the only several mid-size bank offering a 100% first home loan.
+But how things have changed since then!

-If you don’t need a deposit for a car loan (and the car drops in value the minute you drive out of the dealership) why do you need it for a house?
+If you don’t need a deposit for a car loan (and the car drops in value the minute you drive out of the dealership), then why do you need it for a house?

-It’s complicated is the answer.
-But generally speaking (and I mean very generally) if you can’t raise a deposit you are statistically less likely to be able to repay your mortgage.
+It’s complicated to answer.
+But generally speaking (and I mean very generally), if you can’t raise a deposit then you are statistically less likely to be able to repay your mortgage.
 How much less likely?
 Nobody really knows.

-Not much more is probably the answer and in our opinion a lot of what is going on when it comes to first home buyers is as much about PR and politics that good genuine lending practices.
+The answer probably is: not much less likely.
+In our opinion, when it comes to first home buyers, its as much about PR and politics than it is about good genuine lending practices.